urosengineer/spring-boot-backend-portfolio/README.md

 This codebase is curated and maintained by Urke, a backend engineer specializing in enterprise Java/Spring Boot solutions.
 It demonstrates best practices in modern backend architecture, API design, and production-quality engineering.

+This repository demonstrates an extensible, production-grade backend platform tailored for newsrooms, broadcast, and automation use cases.
+It showcases how to architect, document, and secure a modern Java backend following best enterprise practices.

 ## Features

 - REST API with Swagger/OpenAPI documentation